stanislawbartkowski/hadoopsql/README.md

 # Queries under test

-Queries are simple: aggregate over a single table, join two tables and join three tables.
+Queries are simple: aggregate over a single table, join two tables and join nested table.

 1. select salespersonid, sum(quantity) from SALES group by salespersonid
 2. select * from (select salespersonid, sum(quantity) from SALES group by salespersonid) as s,EMPLOYEES where salespersonid = employeeid